Ghanaian Northern Plains, Ghana: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types D and G. Be sure to pick the right kind.
-A lot of adapters available are simply plugs and expect your devices to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types D and G. Check that you choose the right type.
+A lot of adapters that you can buy are just plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most countries.

 What to wear/what to pack: